-The difference between wrongful death and murder may seem obvious to some, but an example is helpful to fully illustrate the difference between wrongful death and murder claims, cases and lawsuits:
+The difference between wrongful death and murder may seem obvious to some, but an example is helpful to fully illustrate the difference between wrongful death and murder claims, cases and lawsuits.

 In civil lawsuits, a plaintiff must prove that the defendant negligently, recklessly or intentionally caused death by a preponderance of the evidence.
 Generally, this means that the plaintiff must show that it is more likely than not that the defendant caused the death.
-Another way of looking at it is proof of fifty one or more percent.
-If the jury finds that wrongful death has been proved by a preponderence of the evidence, they return a verdict against the defendant.
+Another way of looking at it is proof of 51 or more percent.
+If the jury finds that wrongful death has been proved by a preponderance of the evidence, they return a verdict against the defendant.
 That is what happened in the OJ Simpson case.

 Has a Loved One Died Due to The Negligence of Others?

 If your loved one has died due to the negligence of someone else an experienced wrongful death attorney can help you hold them responsible.
 Contact us online or call our Kansas City office directly at 816.471.5111 to schedule your free, no obligation consultation.